HQSquantumsimulations/qoqo_examples/documentation/src/gate_operations/multi_qubit_gates.md

 ## MultiQubitMS

 The Molmer-Sorensen gate between multiple qubits.
 The gate applies the rotation under the product of PauliX operators on multiple qubits.
-In mathematical terms the gate applies
+In mathematical terms, the gate applies

 \\[
     e^{-i * \theta/2 * X_{i0} * X_{i1} * ... * X_{in}},